 (9) Capitalism, when it is fully implemented, will produce an increase in individual freedom because, in order to function properly, the capitalist system requires that people be free to do as they think is best.

 (10) Although monopolies may be bad, government efforts to prevent them (antitrust laws) make a bad situation even worse.
-Hence, no efforts should be made to restrict the size of corporations, since it is a basic economic law that the bigger a corporation, the greater are the savings due to its inherent efficiencies of scale.
+Hence, no efforts should be made to restrict the size of corporations, since it is a basic economic law that the bigger a corporation, the greater are the savings due to efficiencies of scale.

 (11) Labour unions are both bad and unnecessary: bad because they distort the operations of the free-market system by introducing artificial distortions like the minimum or union wage, which is usually higher than the actual market wage, and they destroy or weaken the incentive to work harder than everyone else, since one of the aims of unions is to make it difficult to fire employees; and unnecessary because competition between the owners or managers of capital will force them to be kind, fair, solicitous, and benevolent towards their workers, especially towards skilled workers, if they want to keep them in their employ.
+Moreover, unions are coercive because they force all workers to join them and pay union fees, while they may seek to limit the number of those who can work in that industry, thereby artificially reducing the supply of workers in order to keep wages high.

 (12) Capitalism, although it caused some hardships for people at the beginning of its long and glorious march towards progress and material prosperity for all, has been a shining example, in contrast to the often dark and dismal history of our species, of humanity at its best: hard-working, orderly, productive, ingenious, risk-taking, and self-sacrificing in the single-minded pursuit of the noble goal of improving people’s lives, whether one’s own or those of others.